…A New Providence Guy!

 Al attended Lincoln School and often jokes that the Mayor’s office in Borough Hall was his French classroom.
 Al attended and graduated New Providence High School in 1972 and is still a proud PIONEER.
 Al continued his studies at Tusculum College and went on to receive his degree in criminal justice at Union College while working fulltime at Bloomingdales.

 In 1982, Al joined UPS.
 Twenty-four of his twenty-eight year tenure at UPS was in service in New Providence.
 After retiring from UPS, Al began a small painting and handyman business in New Providence.

 Al is happily married to wife, Christine, and blessed with four children, Brian (with wife Jess), Katie (with husband Andre Aklian), Bri (with fiancé Alex Mruk), and Kate (a junior at NPHS).
 All of Al’s children attend or graduated from New Providence High School.
-Al has a grandson, Ryan James, who attends AWR Elementary, and another pioneer-to-be grandson happily expected this summer.
-Al also has a beloved Tibetan Terrier mix rescue dog, KT Bandit.
+Al has two grandchildren, Ryan James Morgan, who attends AWR Elementary, and newborn grandson, Jameson Keith Morgan.
+Al also has a Tibetan Terrier mix rescue dog, KT Bandit.
 Al is grateful for his beautiful family, great friends, this wonderful community, and for many good blessings.

 …Commitment to Community!